akyol/Nobel-Prize-BD1/README.md

 3. The number of prizes awarded for each category
 4. The percentage breakdown of how the awards are split
 5. People who passed away before being able to receive their prize
-6. How many women have won awards?
-And how many men have won awards?

 The dataset we will be utilizing will be the [NobelPrize API](https://nobelprize.readme.io/), because it